-The Wall Street Journal and the National Law Journal called John R. Phillips "the nation's premier whistleblower attorney."
+Before he retired from the firm in 2013 to accept President Obama’s appointment as the US ambassador to Italy, the Wall Street Journal and the National Law Journal called him “the nation’s premier whistleblower attorney.”

-The National Law Journal included him in several of its "100 most influential lawyers in America" lists.
-The lawyers on the list, the National Law Journal said, "have the power to shape public affairs, launch industries, shake things up and get things done."
-He also has been named several times to Lawdragon's "500 leading lawyers in America" list, which said, "Influential is the word for Phillips, who in guiding the top qui tam practice in the nation has recovered billions under the False Claims Act."
+The National Law Journal included Mr. Phillips in its “100 most influential lawyers in America” lists, comprised of attorneys who “have the power to shape public affairs, launch industries, shake things up and get things done.”
+He also was named several times to Lawdragon’s “500 leading lawyers in America” list, which said, “Influential is the word for Phillips, who in guiding the top qui tam practice in the nation [Phillips & Cohen], has recovered billions under the False Claims Act.”

-Mr. Phillips worked closely with Congress to revise and strengthen the False Claims Act after his research showed the Civil War law held great potential for fighting fraud against the government.
-His practice focused on bringing qui tam lawsuits on behalf of whistleblowers after the amended False Claims Act went into effect in 1986.
+Mr. Phillips worked closely with Congress to revise and strengthen the False Claims Act based on his research that showed the Civil War law held great potential for fighting fraud against the government.
+After the law was enacted in 1986, he devoted his professional career to representing whistleblowers in qui tam lawsuits until his appointment as ambassador.

 Mr. Phillips has a long history of involvement in public interest law.
-He graduated in 1969 from the University of California School of Law (Boalt Hall), where he was an editor of the California Law Review.
-He then joined the Los Angeles law firm of O'Melveny & Meyers as an associate.
+He earned his law degree from Berkeley Law (formerly Boalt Hall) at the University of California School of Law, where he was an editor of the California Law Review.
+He then joined the Los Angeles law firm of O’Melveny & Meyers as an associate.

 In 1971, he co-founded the Center for Law in the Public Interest in Los Angeles, which focused on environmental, civil rights, corporate fraud and other issues.
 He served as its co-director for 17 years before starting his own firm in 1988.